Connecting Revizto to Power BI Follow

 - In the top menu bar, click Transform Data.

-- From the left-side "Queries" pane, click Select Region.
+- From the left-side Queries panel, click Select Region.
 In the Current Value dropdown menu, select your project's server region.

-next to "Navigation".
-This will open the "Navigation" pane showing the licenses and projects the dashboard has access to.
+next to Navigation.
+This will open the Navigation panel showing the licenses and projects the dashboard has access to.

-- Find and expand your desired project folder, then click the table that corresponds to the query you're in (Clash Groups (Project name), Clash test (Project name), Clashes (Project name), Issues (Project name), Issue Diffs (Project name), ProjectInfo (Project name), or Team (Project name)).
+- Find and expand your desired project folder, then click the table that corresponds to the query you're in (Issues (Project name), Issue Diffs (Project name), ProjectInfo (Project name), or Team (Project name)).

 - Click OK.